Marian Jeliński

-Dr. Marian Jeliński (Kashubian: Marión Jelińsczi) was born in Siemirowice (Kashubian: Szëmrejce), in 1949.
+Marian Jeliński (Kashubian: Marión Jelińsczi) was born in Siemirowice (Kashubian: Szëmrejce), in 1949.
 Jeliński is a recognized authority in bee diseases and an active member of the Kashubian community.
 He is involved in a range of activities focusing on the preservation of the Kashubian language and culture.
 Jeliński is also known for his support of Kashubian embroidery and building bridges between Kashubian communities in Poland and Canada.
 He and his wife, Alicja, have two sons and currently live in Żukowo, near Gdańsk, Poland.

+Jeliński studied veterinary medicine in Hannover, earning his graduate and eventually taking a job at the National Veterinary Research Institute.
+He earned his Ph.D. in veterinary sciences in 1980.

+After a trip to Bulgaria in 1976, Jeliński began to focus his research on finding ways to protect bees from deadly parasites.
+He helped develop a treatment for Varroa destructor, and his findings in bee diseases were highly regarded for decades afterward.

 Education

 In 1968, Jeliński enrolled at the Agricultural and Technical University of Olsztyn, to study veterinary medicine, broadening his prospective at the Tierärztliche Hochschule in Hannover, Germany.
 In 1974, he completed his graduate studies and became a veterinarian, accepting employment from the National Veterinary Research Institute at the Department of Diseases of Useful Insects in Swarzędz, near Poznań.

 In 1978, Jeliński received a scholarship to study at the Free University of (West) Berlin.
 During the three months he spent there, he demonstrated how a strain of Bacillus possesses mycolytic properties against Ascosphaera mycelia.

 In 1980, Jeliński submitted his Ph.D. in veterinary sciences at the National Veterinary Research Institute of Puławy, Poland.
-His dissertation contributed to a greater understanding of the biochemical activities of Paenibacillus larvae subsp. larvae (formerly classified as Bacillus larvae) - i.e., American foulbrood is caused by this bacterium.
+His dissertation contributed to a greater understanding of the biochemical activities of Paenibacillus larvae subsp. larvae (formerly classified as Bacillus larvae) – i.e., American foulbrood is caused by this bacterium.